 Given the various actors and plans, criticisms arise that the monitoring process is overcomplicated.
-The Sustainable Development Goals Center For Africa, an international organisation that supports citizens, governments, civil society and other stakeholders to accelerate progress towards the SDGs, have raised concerns over a lack of a clear accountability framework and the fact that there is little guidance on how accountability can be shared across stakeholders at the domestic and international level.
-The Center suggests that VNRs should be compulsory and more systematic and to integrate Agenda 2063 into the process.
+The Sustainable Development Goals Center for Africa (SDGC/A), an international organisation that supports citizens, governments, civil society and other stakeholders to accelerate progress towards the SDGs, has raised concerns over a lack of a clear accountability framework and the fact that there is little guidance on how accountability can be shared across stakeholders at the domestic and international level.
+The SDGC/A suggests that VNRs should be compulsory and more systematic and to integrate Agenda 2063 into the process.
 Despite the UN guidelines on VNRs, government reviews have been accused of being selective and self-serving, while they often lack comparability.